NevinhaJS/nevinha-code/README.md

 - @nevinha-code/theme
   - Needs to be created in order to re-use it inside the other packages.
-- @nevinha-code/hilight
+- @nevinha-code/highlight
-  - Create the `<HilightElement color="variant-color-here">` element in order to properly show the hilight on the element
+  - Create the `<HilightElement color="variant-color-here">` element in order to properly show the highlight on the element
-  - Show the line number before de hilighted code
+  - Show the line number before de highlighted code
   - Integrate `mdx` loader.
 Maybe we can take a read at [mdx API](https://mdxjs.com/advanced/api)
   - Remove `any` types and type it properly
   - Add more languages support, maybe we can re-use the languages from [react-syntax-highlighter](https://github.com/react-syntax-highlighter/react-syntax-highlighter)